Ron's Gone Wrong: Plot

-Tech giant Bubble unveils their latest creation: the Bubble Bot (or B-bot for short), created by Bubble's CEO Marc Wydell with the intent to make a robot buddy that is designed to help make friends via algorithm.
-In the town of Nonsuch, California, 12-year-old Barney Pudowski, whose mother has died, is the only kid in his class who does not have a B-bot.
-His former childhood friends, Savannah Meades, Rich Belcher, Noah, and Ava have all become absorbed by their individual B-bots.
-On Barney's birthday, his father, Graham, and his 78-year-old Bulgarian grandmother, Donka, come to realize that he does not have any friends.
+Tech giant Bubble unveils their latest creation: the Bubble Bot (or B-Bot for short), created by Bubble's CEO Marc Wydell with the intent to make a robot buddy that is designed to help make friends via algorithm.
+In the town of Nonsuch, California, 12-year-old Barney Pudowski, whose mother has died, is the only pupil in his class who does not have a B-Bot.
+His former childhood friends, Savannah Meades, Rich Belcher, Noah, and Ava have all become absorbed by their individual B-Bots.
+On Barney's birthday, his father, Graham, and his 77-year-old Bulgarian grandmother, Donka, come to realize that he does not have any friends.
 They hastily go to a Bubble store, but it closes for the day, leading them to take a slightly damaged one that fell from a delivery van.

-Barney receives the B-bot as his late-birthday gift, but upon activating it, he quickly learns that it is defective and glitchy.
+Barney receives the B-Bot as his late-birthday gift, but upon activating it, he quickly learns that it is defective and glitchy.
 Not wanting to upset his father, Barney decides to take it back to the Bubble store to get it fixed, but ends up running into Rich and his friends, who taunt and try to humiliate Barney.
-The B-bot begins to fight back as his safety functions have been disabled, with him and Barney happily running off.
-However, Rich calls the police and they, along with Graham and Donka, are taken to the Bubble store so that the B-bot can be recycled.
+The B-Bot begins to fight back as his safety functions have been disabled, with him and Barney happily running off.
+However, Rich calls the police and they, along with Graham and Donka, are taken to the Bubble store so that the B-Bot can be recycled.
 Not wanting to see him go, Barney secretly rescues him and names him Ron Bintscatsco, after his model number; R0NB1NT5CAT5CO.

 When Barney and Ron's actions are reported, Marc is happy to see Ron go against his programming while his fellow executive Andrew Morris views it as bad publicity, believing Ron must be destroyed for the issue to be resolved.
 Barney teaches Ron how to be a good friend and, while hanging out, runs into Savannah, who shows Ron that his purpose is to help Barney get friends.
 Despite Barney telling Savannah not to, she posts Ron's actions online, alerting Bubble.
 The next day, Ron gets out of the house and tries to get "friends" for Barney, bringing a series of random people to school.
-After Barney gets in trouble, Rich discovers Ron's unlocked function and downloads it, causing all the other B-bots to have their safety features turned off.
-The B-bots run wild, prompting a patch update to be sent to them, but not before Savannah is publicly humiliated.
+After Barney gets in trouble, Rich discovers Ron's unlocked function and downloads it, causing all the other B-Bots to have their safety features turned off.
+The B-Bots run wild, prompting a patch update to be sent to them, but not before Savannah is publicly humiliated.